actionprojecteu/airflow-actionproject/StreetSpectra.md

 2. An Airflow variable

 This variable keeps track of the next observation of the ACTION database to be read.
-It has to be initialized to a past value before StreetSpectra project was launched.
+It has to be initialized to a distant past value, before StreetSpectra project was launched.

 ```bash
 airflow variables set streetspectra_read_tstamp "2000-01-01T00:00:00.000Z"
 ```

 3. An operator email address

-As part of this workflow, some emails may be sent.
+As part of this workflow, some emails may be sent (using the `EmailOperator`).
 You need to have an email account ready and also configure Airflow's SMTP capabilities.
 See Stack's overflow [How to set up airflow for sending emails.](https://stackoverflow.com/questions/51829200/how-to-set-up-airflow-send-email)

 # Aggregation and publication workflow

 In addition to the items mentioned in the [Zooniverse feeding workflow](#zooniverse-feeding-workflow), the following items must be provisioned:

-1. SQlite classification database creation
+1. SQLite classification database creation

 Using the `actiontool` command installed as par of the `airflow-actionproject` Python package.